 New Modern House 1 located in Zionsville, IN broke ground in fall 2015 for family of four seeking an energy efficient, modest, modern dwelling responding emphatically to its site #Copperwood.

-This design, located on a 19 acre lot with natural habitat and wetlands, features open concept planning with distinct components for Living, Bedrooms, and Garage.
+This design, located on a 20 acre lot with natural habitat and wetlands, features open concept planning with distinct components for Living, Bedrooms, and Garage.
 Major design element includes a dramatic wing roof overhanging primary indoor living spaces and Airstream port, with Airstream functioning as Home Office + Guest Suite while docked.
 Kitchen space features front and back areas with pass-through to serve outdoor entertaining.
 Lower level features architectural stair, north bay light, and regulation table tennis area for nationally-rated Owner.
 Mostly low-tech passive and active green-building strategies were implemented throughout, with the home achieving a HERS Performance Rating of 43, which is 60% better than a standard new energy-code-compliant home.
+Smart Home Technology is used to control lighting, HVAC, and security from the Owner’s mobile devices.

 This project was substantially-completed in late September 2016 – please check-back as we will be posting periodic updates and Owner feedback.